jphuart/openjph-presentations/FOSS4G-2016/python_scripts.md

 	Tested only with grass version 7.
 	The grass python scripting seems in its early stages, I think this will evolve.

-	TODO:

-	    - logging on a file instead of using grass script messages on the console
-	    - unittests
-	    - how to properly manage the import of grass.script library (see the 2 FIXME)
-	    - better documentation
-	    - add the opportunity to create the location if does not exists.

 	"""

 	__author__ = 'jph'